Why these awards are important

 The inaugural award winners were announced on Friday 25th November 2016- the International Day for the Elimination of Violence Against Women.

 Submissions to the Ending Violence Against Media awards should help to ‘set the agenda’ and create public debate and change when reporting on issues of violence against women and girls.
 Nominations for each category should be informed, accurate, sensitive and fair.
 Winners will include those who have taken the time to understand the issues, consult with experts and survivors, report on the context of abuse and barriers to preventing it, and use sensitive language to tell important stories.
-Nominations for the upcoming 2017 Media Awards must be published/broadcast/shared since 1 October 2016.

 The 2016 Ending Violence Against Women and Girls Media Awards categories included: